 At this point, it is a waiting game.
 Do not go near your deck for a day or two, and when you return, voila!
 You will have a beautiful, like-new deck to enjoy without fear of water damage.

 Rodney Southern is a long time content writer specializing in a wide array of niches both online and in print.
 His work has been featured on sites such as Yahoo.com, The Sporting News and numerous others over an eleven plus year career.
-He also runs his own website on diabetes called Dashing Diabetes.
 He was the National Call for Content Winner for 2008.
 Southern resides in Greensboro, NC with his wife, Julie, and identical twin daughters, Valerie and Brooke.